 “There’s Nothing Out There!”
 (1990, Vinegar Syndrome) An alien creature stalking a gaggle of teens in a remote cabin meets its match in the group’s odd man out, a hyperactive nerd whose knowledge of horror movie tropes allows him to foresee its every move.
 Though this no-budget creature feature – also from with the wilds of New York State (Piermont, to be exact) – trucks in many of the same clichés it purports to parody – the protagonists are the same hormonal knuckleheads you’d see in any slasher/monster pic from the last 35 years – director Rolfe Kanefsky, who was 19 at the time of filming, lends a surprising degree of polish to his 16mm effort, as well as an amusing thread of meta-awareness which predates “Scream” and remains its most memorable aspect.
 Vinegar Syndrome’s 2K restored Blu-ray/DVD offers every possible scrap of production information in its supplemental features, which include three commentary tracks – two with Kanefsky and cast/crew, the other by the Hysteria Continues podcast crew – as well as new and vintage interviews, short films by Kanefsy, audition rehearsal and test footage, a music video and more.

-“Wacko” (1982, Vinegar Syndrome) Thirteen years after her sister was murdered by the pumpkin-headed Lawnmower Killer, high school student Julia Duffy and slob detective Joe Don Baker are convinced that he plans to strike again.
-Slasher spoof by Greydon Clark (“Black Shampoo,” “Satan’s Cheerleaders”) labors mightily in an attempt to generate an “Airplane!”-styled avalanche of gags, and earns modest returns, though the cult favorite cast – which includes George Kennedy, Stella Stevens, E.G. Daily, Andrew “Dice” Clay and the great Charles Napier – works overtime to achieve that end, especially Baker, who tackles any absurdity/indignity thrown his way (e.g., dressing in drag) with admirable gusto.
+“Wacko” (1982, Vinegar Syndrome) Thirteen years after her sister was murdered by the pumpkin-headed Lawnmower Killer, high school student Julia Duffy and slob detective Joe Don Baker are convinced that the maniac plans to strike again.
+Slasher spoof by Greydon Clark (“Black Shampoo,” “Satan’s Cheerleaders”) labors mightily in an attempt to generate an “Airplane!”-styled avalanche of gags, but produces only modest returns, though the cult favorite cast – which includes George Kennedy, Stella Stevens, E.G. Daily, Andrew “Dice” Clay and the great Charles Napier – works overtime to achieve that end, especially Baker, who tackles any absurdity/indignity thrown his way (e.g., dressing in drag) with admirable gusto.
 Vinegar Syndrome’s Blu-ray/DVD includes commentary by Clark and an interview with cinematographer Nicholas von Sternberg, both of whom detail the challenges of low-budget filmmaking.